Zsmy493628702/web3-wallet-mcp-server/README.md

 - **`src/logging.rs`**: Structured logging with request tracing
 - **`src/types.rs`**: Type definitions for requests and responses

+## 🎯 Design Decisions

+This MCP server prioritizes **simplicity and reliability** over complex features.
+We chose **Uniswap V3 Quoter** as the primary swap simulation engine because it provides the most accurate pricing through direct contract calls, with **V2 reserve-based fallback** for maximum compatibility when V3 pools don't exist.
+The **Alchemy Price API** integration ensures real-time market data without maintaining our own price feeds. **Structured logging with request IDs** enables effective debugging and monitoring in production environments.
+The **modular architecture** allows for easy extension and testing of individual components without affecting the overall system stability.

 ## 🧪 Testing

 Run the test suite: